holochain/hdk-assemblyscript/README.md

 - only string values allowed for public zome function returns
 - only primitive types and strings permitted as function parameters
+- having to use the global scope as closures are not yet implemented and classes cannot be defined in a function body

 This may or may not be acceptable going forward